derbyjs/derby/index.md

 Note that template files don't contain boilerplate HTML, such as doctype definitions, stylesheets, and script includes.
 By default, Derby includes these items in an order optimized for fast load times.

 Some templates have names that also are the names of HTML tags, but only `Title` wraps the template in a tag.
 Derby does *not* include any non-required HTML elements, such as `<html>`, `<head>`, and `<body>`.
-Browsers don't need them, and pages will validate as proper HTML5.
+Browsers don't need them, and pages will still validate as proper HTML5.

-By convention, Pre-defined template names are capitalized to indicate that page renderer will include them by default.
+By convention, Pre-defined template names are capitalized to indicate that the page renderer will include them by default.
 However, since HTML tags are case-insensitive, Derby template names are also case insensitive.
 Thus, `Body`, `BODY`, and `body` all represent the same template.

 Derby sends a page in a number of chunks optimized for load time: